Summary

 Engage

-Continue to slide 5.
-Explain that this type of persuasion, promoting only one point of view, is called propaganda.
+Continue to slide 6.
+Explain that this type of persuasion, which promotes only one point of view, is called propaganda.
 Read the definition on the slide aloud.
-Tell students that the political cartoon, "Join, or Die" was circulated again in newspapers in 1765 to unite colonists for a second time—against the British.
+Inform students that the political cartoon “Join, or Die” was circulated in newspapers again in 1765 to unite colonists for a second time against the British.

 Explore